spacy-pl/demo/README.md

 the included data, most of which is automated in the `Makefile`.

 ## Prerequisites
-Make sure you have aws cli installed and configured for reading `s3://spacy.pl` as well as python 3.7 or newer
-(dev setup and deployment were tested on conda python 3.7.1 distribution).
+Make sure you have aws cli installed and configured for reading the remote server specified in `spacy_pl_utils/.dvc/config` as well as python 3.7 or newer (dev setup and deployment were tested on conda python 3.7.1 distribution).

 ## Dev setup
 Execute these to install dependencies, preprocess data and run a